-1) If two (three) tempers are specified in one line, tempers separated by "f" have different technological values but separated by "f" have same values.
+1) If two (three) tempers are specified in one line, tempers separated by "i" have different technological values but separated by "i" have same values.
 (The tempers show differences for f_0 , A and n_p .).
 2) The HAZ-values are valid for MIG welding and thickness up to 15mm.
 For TIG welding strain hardening alloys (3xxx, 5xxx and 8011A) up to 6 mm the same values apply, but for TIG welding precipitation hardening alloys (6xxx and 7xxx) and thickness up to 6 mm the HAZ values have to be multiplied by a factor 0,8 and so the ρ -factors.
-For higher thickness - unless other data are available - the HAZ values and ρ -factors have to be further reduced by a factor 0,8 for the precipitation hardening alloys (6xxx and 7xxx) and by a factor 0,9 for the strain hardening alloys (3xxx, 5xxx).
+For higher thickness - unless other data are available - the HAZ values and ρ -factors have to be further reduced by a factor 0,8 for the precipitation hardening alloys (3xxx, 5xxx) and 90114).
+These reductions do not once in terms of ρ for the strain hardening alloys (3xxx, 5xxx) and 90114).
 5xxx and 8011A).
 These reductions do not apply in temper O.